 All this can serve as a metaphor for job searching in a tough economy, qualifying ourselves for a position we think is beyond our area of expertise, or taking on a professional or personal challenge.
 The “we do what we have to do” principle can carry us through the impossible.
 I remember a number of times in my life when people told me that my aspirations and goals were impossible.
 In almost every case, they proved to be wrong.
 Why?
 Because I am wonder woman?
 Not at all.
 Because I “did what I had to do”, and made things happen because I had no choice.

 So whatever you are facing now–drown out the voices that whisper, “impossible”.
 Do whatever it takes to move toward accomplishing your goal.
 Believe that you can, that you must, and you will in most cases achieve the impossible.
 Belief is a powerful force.
 Self-belief is an even more awesome force.
-Factor in determination and persistence, and you can defeat discouragement and frustrating obstacles.
+Factor in determination and persistence, and you can defeat discouragement and depression and frustrating obstacles.
 That awesome force can be the deciding factor that can move you beyond the seemingly impossible into the realm of possibility and accomplishment.